OpenGlobalMind/old-rel8-wiki/Scribing Tools for Thinking.md

 Betaworks is hosting a chain of events around the topic of Tools for Thinking, starting with [this Render session](https://www.betaworks.com/event/render-tools-for-thinking) on August 16.
 After that session, Jerry will host weekly Zoom sessions on this topic, leading up to the Think Camp, which is designed to accelerate 8 to 10 startups, which will go through an application process.

 In order to show how Tools for Thinking can actually enrich these conversations and interactions, Jerry is marshaling Scribes to participate as a bit of a [Greek Chorus](http://en.wikipedia.org/wiki/Greek_chorus) during the events.
-(Scribes will get complementary access to the Render session.)
+(Scribes will get complimentary access to the Render session.)

 Unlike Greek Choruses, which apparently were intentionally homogeneous, our Scribes will be quite individualistic: each will work in the tool of their choice, curating as they prefer to.
 Those apps will include Roam, Miro, Kumu, TheBrain, Obsidian and An Agora.